AlveusLabs/SN94-BitSota/docs/mining.md

   Normal.
 Stochastic search.
 Try more generations, different seeds, or the archive engine.
 * **“Submission rejected”**
   Ensure you targeted the **current** bar and matched the exact evaluation protocol.
-* **“Validator mismatch/blacklist”**
-  Usually reproducibility issues (env drift, dataset/protocol mismatch, nondeterminism, or bugs).
-Sync your setup with the challenge spec and re-submit.

 ## Next Steps

 * Join Discord for support and challenge updates.